ozanlimited/ozan-checkout-ios/README.md

 Ozan Checkout iOS supports iOS 8, iOS 9, iOS 10 and iOS 11.

 ### CocoaPods
-Add the Intercom pod into your Podfile and run `pod install`.
+Add the OzanCheckout pod into your Podfile and run `pod install`.

     target :YourTargetName do
       pod 'OzanCheckout'